How to make bruises heal faster?

 In another clinical study, patients with long bone fractures were administered bromelain, which led to less post-operative swelling and ultimately the consumption of fewer analgesics (heavy pain meds) compared to patients given a placebo.

-Aside from its documented anti-inflammatory activity, bromelain is a favorite of Plastic Surgeons because of its ability to increase resorption rate of hematomas.
+Aside from its documented anti-inflammatory activity, bromelain is a favorite of Plastic Surgeons because of its ability to increase the resorption rate of hematomas.
 Oral bromelain, given at the time of hematoma results in significantly faster resolution in the treatment group than seen in control groups.

-The way Bromelain works is complicated, but well documented
+The way Bromelain works is complicated but well documented

 I tend to be a skeptic.
 Unless you show me the proof and working mechanism, I am not going to buy the “it works because it works” rhetoric.
-For those of you who are like me, here is the proposed mechanism for how Bormelain works with references below for additional reading.
+For those of you who are like me, here is the proposed mechanism for how Bromelain works with references below for additional reading.

 Unfortunately, I will need another post in the near future to dive deeper and explain it in less “science-jargon” terms.

-Based on research it appears that Bromelain’s anti inflammatory and anti-edema effects may be due in part to its dose-dependent partial inhibition of the pro-inflammatory prostaglandin PGE2, its activation of plasmin, and its antagonism or inhibition of bradykinin production.
+Based on research it appears that Bromelain’s anti-inflammatory and anti-edema effects may be due in part to its dose-dependent partial inhibition of the pro-inflammatory prostaglandin PGE2, its activation of plasmin, and its antagonism or inhibition of bradykinin production.
 [2,3,4]

 Bromelain may also increase tissue permeability, restore drainage, and reestablish circulation by depolymerizing fibrin and possibly by digesting other proteins.
 [5,6] It has been shown that intravenous bromelain reduced total plasma kininogen by 50%